-St. Isaac's Cathedral is a colossal domed cathedral built in the 19th century after a design by August Montferrand.
+St. Isaac's Cathedral is a colossal domed cathedral built in the nineteenth century after a design by August Montferrand.
 Its magnificent dome, one of the city's most famous symbols, is visible from kilometers away.

 St. Isaac's Cathedral

-This is the fourth church at this site dedicated to St. Isaac the Confessor, a monk who during the 4th century was imprisoned by the Roman emperor Valens.
+This is the fourth church at this site dedicated to St. Isaac the Confessor, a monk who during the fourth century was imprisoned by the Roman emperor Valens.
 St. Isaac was eventually freed by Valens's successor Theodosius.

 His feast day is on May 30th, the birthday of Peter the Great.
 This was reason enough for the Russian tsar to have a church built in honor of St. Isaac.
 The wooden church was consecrated as early as in 1707, just four years after Peter the Great founded the city of St. Petersburg.

-After the Napoleonic wars, plans were made for a new church replacing the previous 18th century cathedral which was still uncompleted.
+After the Napoleonic wars, plans were made for a new church replacing the previous eighteenth-century cathedral which was still uncompleted.
 The new St. Isaac's Cathedral was to be the most magnificent of the whole Russian empire.
 Tsar Alexander I chose French architect August Montferrand to lead the project, and construction started in 1818.

 The foundations of the colossal church posed serious problems, as the soil was too soft to build upon.
 Eventually Montferrand used a technique which had been commonly used for centuries in Venice